goongoguma/Udemy/Modern-React-with-Redux/Memo.md

   - It is used when we remove component from the screen and we need to do some clean-up after it.
   - It would be using frequently when we work with non react libraries such as using Google maps inside of a react application.
 - There are other three lifecycles. shouldComponentUpdate, getDerivedStateFromProps, getSnapshotBeforeUpdate.
 However, these methods are rarely used.

+## 25. Adding Some Styling

+- When a css file is imported to js file, webpack is going to see that we are importing a css file.
+It is going to take the contents out of there and then stick it into the index.html file.